Brunei · tool

 Local etiquette

-- •It is customary to remove your shoes before entering a mosque or someone's home.
+- •It is customary to remove your shoes before entering a home or a mosque.

-- •Tipping is not customary in Brunei; service charges are usually included in the bill at restaurants.
+- •Tipping is not customary in Brunei, as service charges are often included in bills.